Demonstration of an Adversarial Attack Against a Multimodal Vision Language Model for Pathology Imaging: methods

 \subsection{Threat Model}

-When considering the challenges posed by opposing forces, our examination of the threat model centers on the reliability of Vision Language Models (VLMs), specifically the Pathology Language-Image Pretraining (PLIP).
-Consider hypothetical situations in which diagnostic results are altered with the intention of obtaining financial benefits, hence introducing unethical components and the possibility of exploitation.
-In addition to financial motivations, we explore the deliberate manipulation of diagnostic outcomes by opponents, motivated by monetary incentives or a quest for market dominance within the healthcare industry.
+Our examination of the threat model centers on the reliability of Vision Language Models (VLMs), specifically PLIP.
+A hypothetical situation where such an adversarial attack might manifest would be a payer altering diagnostic results with the intention of obtaining financial benefits, such as denying an insurance claim.